Zbyl/OutlawsX/README.md

 # LabFuse

-In LabFuse directory there is a working user-mode file system (requires Dokany insatlled) for mounting LAB package files as drives in Windows.
+In LabFuse directory there is a working user-mode file system (requires Dokany installed) for mounting LAB package files as drives in Windows.
 It is written using FUSE, so it should be trivial to port to Linux.

 # Used third-party lbraries